-Like therapists and counselors, clinical social workers have master's degrees and are trained to evaluate mental health and provide counseling.
+Like therapists and counselors, clinical social workers have master's degrees and clinical licenses.
+They're also trained to evaluate mental health and provide counseling.
 They're also trained in case management and advocacy services.

 Psychologists

 Psychologists have doctorates in clinical psychology (PhD or PsyD) or other specialties, such as counseling or education.
 They can evaluate your mental health using clinical interviews, psychological evaluation and diagnostic testing.
 Psychologists tend to focus on social, cultural and environmental factors.
 In most states, they can't prescribe medication.